 No. There is no charge to participate at Amazon Studios.

 Yes.
-Drafts don't replace each other; they just exist simultaneously on the site.
-This is not like a screenplay competition, where you submit your work once and then you're done.
+Script drafts or video revisions don't replace each other; they just exist simultaneously on the site.
+This is not like a screenplay competition or film festival, where you submit your work once and then you're done.
 We believe that feedback and revisions can make your project better, and encourage you to revise your work as much as you want.

-We need the ability to explore your script's potential, and this may involve, among things, making storyboards, creating audio tracks, making test movies, making pilots or even rewriting or hiring other writers to rewrite your script.
-Any studio interested in making your script into a movie or series will need to do the same.
+We need the ability to explore your project's potential, and this may involve, among other things, making storyboards, creating audio tracks, making test movies, making pilots, or even rewriting or hiring other writers to rewrite your script.
+Any studio interested in making your script or video into a movie or series will need to do the same.

 In most cases, yes.
 The important thing is that you have all the rights to the series idea so that you can enter into the option agreement.